samuelmeto/SpringSecurity-InMemoryAuth/README.md

-# Basic Spring Security In-Memory Authentication
+# Spring Security In-Memory Authentication

 This project demonstrates a basic in-memory user authentication system using Spring Security with Spring Boot.
 It includes simple user authentication with roles stored in memory.